ecmwf/ecflow/docs/glossary.rst

       Only the fields :code:`url`, :code:`key`, and :code:`email` are required; any additional fields are ignored.

+      The Aviso schema file is a JSON file that defines the event listener schema.
+This is used by both Aviso server and client (thus, by ecFlow) to define the valid event types and request parameters used when polling for notifications.
+The schema file path must be provided to the `schema` option (or via the `ECF_AVISO_SCHEMA` variable).

    check point
       The check point file is like the :term:`suite definition`, but includes all the state information.